rmorshea/labox/docs/src/concepts/serializers.md

 Stream serializers are used to asynchronsouly convert streams of values to and from streams of binary data.
+To define one you must inherit from the [`StreamSerializer`][lakery.core.serializer.StreamSerializer] class and provide the
+following:

+-   `name` - a string that uniquely and permanently identifies the serializer.
+-   `types` - a tuple of types that this serializer can handle.
+This is used for serializer type inference.
+-   `serialize_data_stream` - a method that takes an
+    [`AsyncIterator`][collections.abc.AsyncIterator] of values and returns a
+    [`SerializedDataStream`][lakery.core.serializer.SerializedDataStream].
+-   `deserialize_data_stream` - a method that takes a
+    [`SerializedDataStream`][lakery.core.serializer.SerializedDataStream] and returns an
+    [`AsyncIterator`][collections.abc.AsyncIterator] of values.

-To define one you must inherit from the [`StreamSerializer`][lakery.core.serializer.StreamSerializer] class. you must implement the `serialize_data_stream` and `deserialize_data_stream` methods.
-To demonstrate what this looks like the code samples below will walk you though defining a stream serializer that converts a stream of UTF-8 strings into a stream of binary data and back.
-It's usually easiest to start with the `serialize_data_stream` method, which takes an [`AsyncIterator`][collections.abc.AsyncIterator] of strings and returns a [`SerializedDataStream`][lakery.core.serializer.SerializedDataStream].
+It's usually easiest to start with the `serialize_data_stream` method.
+The code snippets below show a stream serializer that turns UTF-8 strings into a stream of bytes and back.

 ```python
 from collections.abc import AsyncGenerator